VictoriaMetrics-Community/mcp-victoriametrics/README.md

 | `unused_metrics` | Find metrics that are never queried and create relabel configs to stop ingesting them |
 | `documentation` | Search VictoriaMetrics documentation for specific topics |
 | `rarely_used_metrics_with_high_cardinality` | Identify high-cardinality metrics that are rarely queried |
-  > *Note that downsampling is an Enterprise feature in VictoriaMetrics.
-Your current license allows you to use it, as I can see the license file is configured.*

 ## Dialog example